 Residential lease forms can be “landlord friendly” instead of being fair or tenant-friendly.
 The difference between a free Florida lease online and a landlord-friendly lease can be significant when it comes time to enforce your rights as a landlord.
 Many of our landlord clients, after completing an eviction, realize that their rights would have been greater had they used a landlord-friendly lease instead of the free lease forms provided by several websites in Florida.

-It is not simple to customize a lease that is landlord-friendly Many of our clients think that as long as something is in the written lease, then it applies.
+It is not simple to customize a lease that is landlord-friendly.
+Many of our clients think that as long as something is in the written lease, then it applies.
 That’s wrong.
 Courts reject written terms of leases when they are illegal or against public policy.
+It’s also possible the change the terms of the lease through altered course of dealings.
 The key is to draft a landlord-friendly lease within the bounds provided by Florida law.

 We provide low-cost Florida landlord-friendly lease forms to purchase.
 In addition, we can fully customize a lease for your specific needs for a flat fee.
 Contact us or call (407) 444-0404.